technocidal/com.technocidal/_posts/2022-05-01-swiftui-displaying-web-content.markdown

 tags: tutorial swift swiftui software
 path_to_image: /assets/macbook+coding.jpg
 ---
-SwiftUI has been in released almost 3 years ago but it still has some pretty obvious holes in its capabilities.
+SwiftUI was first released almost 3 years ago but it's still lacking some pretty fundamental functionality.
 I'm partial to the issue that you can't change the background color of list items in a list-style `Picker` or any layout specifics of that component to be honest.
 Admittedly this is a minor annoyance when you realise that there is no SwiftUI equivalent for `WKWebView`.
 Luckily the implementation of a simple UIKit wrapper is straight forward.

 ## Implementation